Oatmeal Raisin Cookies

 Yes!
 Make sure your oats are fully gluten-free, and processed in a gluten-free facility.
 Then swap the wheat flour for Gluten-Free Baking Flour Mix.

-There are three possibilities… There’s a chance you mis-measured the flour, or you did not add enough butter, or you might have baked the cookies too long.
+There are three possibilities… There’s a chance you mismeasured the flour, or you didn’t add enough butter, or you might have baked the cookies for too long.
 Be extra careful when you measure your ingredients to ensure soft cookies.

 The two most common causes of flat cookies are A) Skipping the parchment paper and putting the cookies straight on the baking sheet.
 B) Using an oven with a faulty thermostat.
 It is common for thermostats to wear out over time.
-You can check your oven temperature accuracy by hanging a small oven thermometer off the rack.
+You can check the accuracy of your oven temperature by hanging a small oven thermometer from the rack.

 Yes!
 Freeze them flat on a parchment-paper-lined baking sheet.
 Once frozen, move the cookies to an airtight freezer bag or container.
 You can freeze these cookies for up to 6 months.